Create a challenge rule

 Create the rule

-3. Fill Rule Name with a clear admin-facing label.
+Fill Rule Name with a clear label that helps your team recognize the rule later.

-Then set Minimum Amount Threshold to the spend target the participant must reach.
+Set Minimum Amount Threshold to the spend target the shopper must reach.

 Decide whether the rule repeats

-Use Repeatable when the same participant should be able to unlock the same winning option again later.
+Turn on Repeatable when the same shopper should be able to unlock the same reward again later.

 Example